milkom-maranatha-research-study/holistic-backend/holistic_organization/README.md

 # API Documentation

 ## Authentication
-Any request to the API, needs to provide the following HTTP header.
+Any request to the API, needs to provide the following HTTP Header.

 ```
 Authorization: Token <AUTH TOKEN>